 By Nachiket Midha

-Nachiket is a second-year undergraduate at Ashoka University majoring in Political Science with a double minor in International Relations and History.
+Nachiket is a second-year undergraduate at Ashoka University studying Political Science and International Relations.